guochenmeinian/Llama-Langchain-RAG/README.md

    - Case 1: If you choose to run the selected LLM/Llama 2 locally, you'll need to have [Ollama](https://ollama.com/) installed and run `ollama serve` in a seperate terminal.

-   - Case 2: If you choose to do inference online with replicate, you'll need to have `REPLICATE_API_TOKEN` setup as an environment variable.
+   - Case 2: If you choose to do inference with replicate, you'll need to have `REPLICATE_API_TOKEN` setup as an environment variable.

 4. Test run to query the Chroma DB:
 ```